-Because the city of Houston and Harris County have elected to develop their own local recovery programs with the exception of the State's economic revitalization program, each is required to develop a local action plan.
-The local action plan must be developed in accordance with the requirements HUD has outlined in the Federal Register Notice.
-These local action plans are incorporated into this Action Plan as part of Amendment 1.
+Because the city of Houston and Harris County initially elected to develop their own local recovery programs, with the exception of the State's economic revitalization program, each was required to develop a local action plan.
+The local action plans were developed in accordance with the requirements HUD outlined in the Federal Register Notice.
+These local action plans were incorporated into this Action Plan as part of Amendment 1.
 The executive summaries for Harris County and the City of Houston are provided in Sections 2.2 and 2.3; the Needs Assessments are provided in Sections 3.2 and 3.3; and the respective Disaster Recovery Program information is located in Sections 5.2 and 5.3.
+Amendment 7 defunds all programs contained within the City of Houston local action plan and moves those funds to state-run programs to be conducted within the city of Houston by the GLO.